Athanasioschourlias/pesonal-web-page-v3-server/README.md

     1. cd to the dockerfiles
     2. run -> `docker build -f ./<dockerfile-name> -t athanasioschourlias/webpage-server:[tag] ../../` (The "../../", is setting the docker context for the build.)

+  - Pushing an image to the registry

+    1. RUN -> `docker push athanasioschourlias/webpage-server:[tagname]`

 - ###Development enviroment